Sakeebhasan123456/ShL_hackthon/README.md

-# Detailed Explanation of Audio Classification Model
+# Detailed Explanation of Audio Grammer Model

 ## Overview
 This notebook implements an **audio classification/regression pipeline** that predicts continuous labels for audio files.
 The approach uses state-of-the-art pre-trained audio models for feature extraction combined with gradient boosting for prediction.